 Six shared transport modes that are striving to improve journey times, transform travel, better passenger safety, and comfort while protecting the environment.

-A system that provides bicycles for shared used.
-Individuals can borrow a bicycle on for a short time for free or a price.
+A system that provides bicycles for shared use.
+Individuals can borrow a bike for a short time for free or a price.
 Many services permit people to use a bike from a “dock” and return it to a different dock that is run by the same service.
 Docks are a kind of bike rack that locks and releases the bike via a computer system.
 For some systems, smartphone mapping apps reveal bikes and open docks closeby.

-Carpooling (also called car sharing, lift sharing, and ride sharing) is where individuals ride together in a car, thus sharing the car journey.
+Carpooling (also called car-sharing, lift-sharing, and ride-hailing) is where individuals ride together in a car, thus sharing the car journey.
 Carpooling reduces the travel cost of each passenger as the costs, including fuel costs and tolls, are split.
-Carpooling is a sustainable way to travel as it reduces, carbon emission, traffic congestions, air pollution, and the demand for parking places.
+Carpooling is a sustainable way to travel as it reduces carbon emission, traffic congestions, air pollution, and the demand for parking places.